lhogie/byransha/README.md

 The first use case and initial motivation for this project is to provide the I3S laboratory with an human resources dashboard.

+## the backend
+The backend is a Java process which exposes a graph of both technical and business nodes in a graph.
+The graph is accessible from external processes via a set of JSON Web-services.
+Each web service is defined to apply to a certain class of nodes.

+### data persistence
+We have defined a mapping between the graph in-memory and the tree projection on disk.

-## frontend
+## the frontend
+The frontend is written in TypeScript and relies on React.js.
+It defines that the user is working on a single node at a time.
+On that node, many endpoints can be executed, some of them providing information of the node, so as to feed a *view* on the frontend.
+The frontend is then organized as a grid of such views for the _current node_.
+There exist technical views and business views.

 # Configuration for developers
-If you plan to develop Byransha and run it locally, you'll need [Bun](https://bun.sh).
+If you plan to develop Byransha and run it locally, you'll need the [Bun](https://bun.sh) on-the-fly compiler.
-Then go to the frontend directory  `~\byransha\src\main\java\frontend` and install dependencies by running:
+Go to the frontend source directory  `~\byransha\src\main\java\frontend` to:
+- install dependencies:
 ```bash
 bun install
 ```
-Then run the TypeScript on-the-fly compiler:
+- run it:
 ```bash
 bun start
 ```
+When you make changes to the frontend directory, [bun] recompiles automatically  and you can view the updates in your browser.
+No refresh needed.

 Run class `byransha.web.WebServer` to start the backend.

-When you make changes to the frontend directory, the server will automatically reload.
-You can view the updates in your browser without needing to refresh the page.

 # Team